mongodb-labs/atlas-mcp-server/README.md

 #### Read-Only Mode

-The `readOnlyMode` configuration option allows you to restrict the MCP server to only use tools with "read" and "metadata" operation types.
+The `readOnly` configuration option allows you to restrict the MCP server to only use tools with "read" and "metadata" operation types.
 When enabled, all tools that have "create", "update", "delete", or "cluster" operation types will not be registered with the server.

 This is useful for scenarios where you want to provide access to MongoDB data for analysis without allowing any modifications to the data or infrastructure.

 You can enable read-only mode using:

 - **Environment variable**: `export MDB_MCP_READ_ONLY_MODE=true`
-- **Command-line argument**: `--readOnlyMode=true`
+- **Command-line argument**: `--readOnly=true`

 When read-only mode is active, you'll see a message in the server logs indicating which tools were prevented from registering due to this restriction.